9 Ways to Support Healthy Joints Naturally

 The Myers Way® Gelatin and Collagen are made from grass-fed, pasture-raised sources and can be used to boost the protein content of your recipes.
 Plus, both can be taken to promote optimal weight and lean muscle mass, and support healthy bones, joints, hair, skin, and nails.

 Curcumin is a powerful substance found in the herb turmeric.
-It has been shown to optimize inflammatory response.25 In fact, it has been proven to be so potent that experts are recommending it as a possible alternative to NSAIDs with no negative side effects.26
+It has been shown to optimize the inflammatory response.25 In fact, it has been proven to be so potent that experts are recommending it as a possible alternative to NSAIDs with no negative side effects.26

-My micelle Liposomal Curcumin is the world’s most absorbable and bioavailable cucrcumin because it’s surround by a ‘pocket’ that is both readily absorbed by your intestinal lining, and protected from metabolism by your liver so that it may travel freely throughout your body to the cells and tissues that need it the most.
-It provides hundreds of times more bioavailable curcumin than many plain turmeric supplements, and absorbs at least 5.6x better than the very best standardized curcumin supplements available on the market today.
+My micelle Liposomal Curcumin is the world’s most absorbable and bioavailable curcumin because it’s surround by a ‘pocket’ that is both readily absorbed by your intestinal lining, and protected from metabolism by your liver so that it may travel freely throughout your body to the cells and tissues that need it the most.
+It provides hundreds of times more bioavailable curcumin than many plain turmeric supplements and absorbs at least 5.6x better than the very best standardized curcumin supplements available on the market today.

 My Liposomal Curcumin formula supports a healthy inflammatory response by positively impacting your genetic expression in the genes that regulate systemic inflammation.
 It also supports the production of Treg cells that favorably affect cytokine production, and acts as a free radical quencher by neutralizing inflammation-causing agents throughout your body.

 Despite what conventional medicine might tell you, you don’t need to live with joint pain or rely on harsh medications.
-By optimizing your diet, getting daily exercise in the fresh air, and stocking up on some key supplements, you can find support your inflammatory response and reclaim a full, active life!
+By optimizing your diet, getting daily exercise in the fresh air, and stocking up on some key supplements, you can find support for your inflammatory response and reclaim a full, active life!